astronomer/airflow-3-demos/README.md

 Overview
 ========

-Welcome to Astronomer!
-This project was generated after you ran 'astro dev init' using the Astronomer CLI.
-This readme describes the contents of the project, as well as how to run Apache Airflow on your local machine.
+Welcome to the Mars Probe Demo!
+This demo will allow you to walk through the UI, run backfills, test DAG versioning, and simulate remote execution.
+This demo is self-contained, so there is not any actual remote connections, or other external resources needed.

 Project Contents
 ================